 1. When you give it to us or give us permission to obtain it

 When you sign up for or use our products, you voluntarily give us certain information.
-This can include your name, profile photo, Pins, comments, likes, email address you used to sign up, and any other information you provide us.
+This can include your name, profile photo, Pins, comments, likes, the email address or phone number you used to sign up, and any other information you provide us.
 If you’re using Pinterest on your mobile device, you can also choose to provide us with location data.
 And if you choose to buy something on Pinterest, you provide us with payment information, contact information (ex., address and phone number), and what you purchased.
 If you buy something for someone else on Pinterest, you’d also provide us with their shipping details and contact information.

 You also may give us permission to access your information in other services.
 For example, you may link your Facebook or Twitter account to Pinterest, which allows us to obtain information from those accounts (like your friends or contacts).
 The information we get from those services often depends on your settings or their privacy policies, so be sure to check what those are.

 2. We also get technical information when you use our products